Anyonic membranes and Pontryagin statistics: Algorithm for verifying membrane statistics

 It is known that a topological quantum field theory has a 't Hooft anomaly if there is a global symmetry that cannot be gauged.
 The 't Hooft anomaly naturally emerges on the boundary of an SPT phase, which makes it useful in characterizing SPT phases \cite{witten2016anomaly,chen2013groupcohomology}.
 For higher-form SPT, its boundary field theory will have a higher-form 't Hooft anomaly instead.
 Recent progress \cite{Kapustin2017Higher,lokman2020lattice} has found a characterization of higher-form SPT phases using the cohomology of Eilenberg-MacLane spaces.
 However, it is less well known how to obtain the boundary lattice theory from a given higher-form SPT phase.
-Here we describe a practical way to obtain the boundary topological phase, together with its anomalous symmetry and excitation operators, from a given higher-form SPT phase.
+In the Supplemental Material, we describe a practical way to obtain the boundary topological phase, together with its anomalous symmetry and excitation operators, from a given higher-form SPT phase.
+In addition, we propose an algorithm that calculates the 56-step process of hopping operators in the SPT boundary.
+By implementing this algorithm on the computer, we can numerically verify that the 56-step process correctly detects the statistics of both the Pontryagin power in (5+1)D and the Steenrod reduced power in higher dimensions.